 In early 2015, HREA -- a group of historians, train buffs, Lincoln aficionados and skilled tradesmen -- accomplished what had long been talked about by others but never accomplished.
 They re-created President Lincoln’s funeral car at full scale and to the highest degree of accuracy possible, and they did it in time for the 150th commemoration of his Springfield funeral.

 “We have always wanted [the car] to be an educational piece, a way for people to get up close to history and learn about Lincoln, and we enjoyed every stop on the 2015 tour, but it was never our intent for the car to travel for an extended period,” said Dave Kloke, the car’s builder and president of HREA.
-Requests continue to come in on a regular basis from communities that want to exhibit the car, though, and that has hastened HREA’s decision to seek a permanent home.
+Requests continue to come in on a regular basis from communities that want to exhibit the car, though, and that hastened HREA’s decision to seek a permanent home.
 “We certainly want it to remain accessible to people, and the best way to do that is to place it in a permanent location.
 That's what is best for the Car,” Kloke said.

-Special consideration will be given to proposals that originate in cities that held visitations for President Lincoln and those where the train passed through in 1865, Kloke said.
 “HREA will evaluate all proposals that meet the RFP criteria, but we are especially interested in any that may come from those locations with direct ties to the original train,” he said.
 President Lincoln’s remains were displayed in Washington, DC, as well as Baltimore, Harrisburg, Philadelphia, New York City, Albany, Buffalo, Cleveland, Columbus (Ohio), Indianapolis, Chicago and Springfield, Ill.

-Questions about the RFP process?
+Questions about this story?
 Contact us.